Protective Life offers the three main types of life insurance: term, whole and universal policies.

-Read our Protective Life insurance review for policy options, pricing, pros and cons in 2025.
+Read our Protective Life insurance review for policy options, pricing, pros and cons.

 Advertising & Editorial Disclosure